Manage your diabetes, high blood pressure, and heart disease.

 Tips to help keep your kidneys healthy:

 Keep your blood pressure at the target set by your health care provider.
+For most people, the blood pressure target is less than 140/90 mm Hg.
 This can delay or prevent kidney failure.

 If you have diabetes, control your blood glucose level.